 Data Type Selection

-Most solvers allow you to select the type of data that the solver will analyze. indicator to perform its calculation.
+Most solvers allow you to select the type of Input data that the solver will analyze.
 These solvers include:

 Each of these solvers has at least one section labeled Input A followed by a selectable drop down labelled Type.
 By default, this is set to Indicator Value allowing you to use an indicator’s plot as the input data to analyze.
 However, by clicking the drop down you will see there are actually 6 choices in total: Fixed Value, Price, Volume, Indicator, Swing Point Prices, & Linear Regression Channel.